Practical Ethics and Responsibility Competition

 6. The Competition is open to entrants from anywhere in the world, but please be aware that we cannot fund travel to Oxford for international participants if you are successful in the video competition.

-7. Entrants must be pursuing secondary education and be in Year 11, 12 or 13 (S4, S5 and S6 in Scotland, and Year 12, 13 and 14 in Northern Ireland) or the international equivalent.
+7. Entrants must be pursuing secondary education and be in Year 11, 12 or 13 (S4, S5 and S6 in Scotland, and Year 12, 13 and 14 in Northern Ireland) or the international equivalent (typically ages 15-18, but please do contact the organisers if you wish to check).
+Teams should consist of no fewer than three and no more than five persons.

 Video Selection